Copyright © 2024 Michael A. Brown

 thrown into the lake of fire will ever come out of it.
 So they will suffer torment and despair, with

-no rest day or night, and they will weep and gnash their teeth with regret much
+no rest day or night, and they will weep and gnash their teeth with pangs of regret

-be tormented with burning sulphur in the presence of the holy angels and of the
+will be tormented with burning sulphur in the presence of the holy angels and

 (Rev. 14:10-11)